zacheryph/examples/rust/README.md

 quick experiment with capnp-rpc. would probably want to add some sort of simple wrapper to make simple calls a little easier in tokio/futures.

+## pswd-read

+quick test of serde & csv to see that it can read non-headered 'csv' files into struct's.